julienbourdeau/altver.org/ALTVER.md

 _People consider things to be a bug fix or breaking change depending on how it affects them._

-I chose this example because it happened to me in 2014 at [PrestaShop](https://github.com/PrestaShop/PrestaShop) but this is a story for another time.
+I chose this example because it happened to me in 2014 but this is a story for another time.

 ### The consequences of a Breaking Change